-Navigating our darker side, can be painful to begin with, however during the pain, moments of insight, clarity and understanding emerge, which Goethe called pregnant points, moments when something just makes sense.
+Navigating our darker side can be painful, to begin with, however, during the pain, moments of insight, clarity and understanding emerge, which Goethe called pregnant points, moments when something just makes sense.
 These small moments are golden, and when recognised and valued, they come more frequently.
 (Key point, look out for them)

-Pain passes, something which was disastrous can change our life in a profoundly beneficial way, so what might be painful now will transform with time.
+Pain passes, something which was disastrous can change our lives in a profoundly beneficial way, so what might be painful now will transform with time.
 Pain can be your greatest teacher, my ignorance to the call of my soul in the past, led to a great deal of pain.